18 Endowed Chairs

 David Fenning

-Francine Berman Endowed Chair in Jacobs School of Engineering
+Francine Berman Endowed Chair in the Jacobs School of Engineering

 Fenning’s research aims to advance the performance and operational lifetime of solar cells and to develop new materials and devices for solar energy storage.
 His lab designs materials for low-cost photovoltaics and photoelectrochemistry using robotic automation to accelerate materials synthesis and the evaluation of functional energy conversion properties.
 His research focuses in particular on understanding how nanoscale defects limit energy conversion efficiency, often working at the frontiers of synchrotron X-ray microscopy to elucidate limiting mechanisms and identify pathways to improve energy conversion.